10 Best Herbal Juices For Osteoarthritis

 9. Licorice (Glycyrrhiza glabra)

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its anti-inflammatory and antioxidant properties, making it a potential candidate for managing osteoarthritis.
+Glycyrrhiza glabra, commonly known as licorice, has been traditionally used in herbal medicine for its anti-inflammatory and analgesic properties.

-The active compounds in licorice root, such as glycyrrhizin and flavonoids, may help reduce joint inflammation and pain associated with osteoarthritis by modulating inflammatory pathways in the body.
-Some studies suggest that licorice extracts can inhibit the production of pro-inflammatory cytokines, which are often elevated in osteoarthritis patients.
-However, long-term use of licorice root can lead to side effects such as hypertension and fluid retention due to its mineralocorticoid-like effects, so it should be used with caution and under medical supervision.
+The herbal juices derived from its roots contain compounds like glycyrrhizin and flavonoids, which may help reduce inflammation and pain associated with osteoarthritis.
+Some studies suggest that licorice extracts could inhibit the activity of enzymes involved in cartilage degradation, potentially slowing the progression of the disease.
+However, long-term use of licorice juice may lead to side effects such as hypertension and electrolyte imbalances due to its mineralocorticoid-like effects.

-As with any herbal remedy, it is advisable to consult with a healthcare professional before incorporating Urtica dioica juice into a treatment plan.
+As with any herbal remedy, it is advisable to consult a healthcare professional before incorporating equisetum arvense into a treatment plan.